 Photographers and viewers alike will commonly agree that photos with a sharply focused subject and a blurred background appear more professional than those where everything is equally in focus.

-Typically, this is a technique done 100% in camera, and can be achieved by choosing the proper camera and lens settings and by composing the shot a certain way.
+Typically, this selective focus technique done 100% in camera, and can be achieved by choosing the proper camera and lens settings and by composing the shot a certain way.
 This look is known as shallow depth of field.

 The primary factors which determine depth of field in a photo are aperture, focal length, and distance.
 In addition, the photographer can blur the background during post-production in